rafael-g-depaulo/obsidian-vault/Work/2025/Devopness/25-08-25 First impressions web app and wiki.md

 ---

-`webhooks` index page doesn't have cards with the section's focuses like other sections have.
+`webhooks` index page doesn't have cards with the section's focuses like other sections have (e.g.: `virtual-hosts/`).